-In years past, the general message to those attempting Latin American or Mexican genealogy was “Learn Spanish”.
-Thankfully, digitized and indexed resources now available on Ancestry.com and other websites have lessened the need to be fluent in Spanish.
-As with any genealogy project, it is beneficial to know the resources and not simply rely on what can be found online, however, the online record accessibility is making it easier to find ancestors in Mexican records.
+In years past, the general message to those attempting Latin American or Mexican genealogy was “Learn Spanish.”
+Thankfully, digitized and indexed resources now available on Ancestry and other websites have lessened the need to be fluent in Spanish.
+As with any genealogy project, it is beneficial to know the resources and not simply rely on what can be found online; however, the online record accessibility is making it easier to find ancestors in Mexican records.

-Because of this record keeping system, it is best to know the town of origin and that is where the records now available on Ancestry.com come in handy.
+Because of this record keeping system, it is best to know the town of origin and that is where the records now available on Ancestry come in handy.
 The 1930 Mexico National Census is a boon for genealogists.
-For the first time those with Mexican ancestry can easily locate the ancestral place in Mexico, if it was previously unknown.
+Using it, those with Mexican ancestry can easily locate the ancestral place in Mexico, if it was previously unknown.

 One problem encountered when conducting Mexican research is the border crossing.
 Even in the early twentieth century those coming to the U.S. were escaping poverty, starvation and the Mexican Revolutionaries—the most famous being Pancho Villa, and the Federales.
 When conducting Mexican research it may be necessary to search using altered names to account for those here illegally.